mrbalov/mrb/_posts/2024-12-12-organizing-modules-in-big-projects-loose-coupling-and-tight-cohesion.md

 #### What’s Next?

 In some cases, such a system needs improvement.
-If you strongly decided to rework such a system, you should organize related elements into modules and keep strict module boundaries.
+If you strongly decide to rework such a system, you should organize related elements into modules and keep strict module boundaries.

 Destructive Decoupling may naturally appear in small systems and sub-systems.
 A possible reason is that there may not be a big sense in organizing elements into modules if the number of elements is small.

 In other rare cases, the Destructive Decoupling may be the target architecture.
 The main idea here is to have lots of small elements connected together with a mediator.
 Sometimes it works.

-All this means, that you may not want to change such a system with Destructive Decoupling, and that’s absolutely fine!
+All this means, that you may not want to change such a system with Destructive Decoupling, and that’s fine!

 ### Recap on Coupling and Cohesion Cases